codenote/regex-fuzz/README.txt

 cleanup.py - this script will erase all files in folder "samples/" log.php - logger that will write log files to folder "logs/"

+Can fuzz JavaScript regular expressions, <input> pattern attribute and Web SQL database.
+Not all browsers supports all mentioned features.

+Found one vulnerability in Opera (and was fixed before managed to report) and one bug in Google Chrome.
+Not so much for a single fuzzer, but as it was said, this is basic regexp fuzzer.